HEIGVD-Course-DAI/dai-lab-tools/README.md

 **Go to Docker hub and search for this image.**

-Using this image, work through the section "Working with containers" of the document "The Top 10 Docker commands" on Cyberlearn.
+Using this image, **you must read** the section "Working with containers" of the document "The Top 10 Docker commands" on Cyberlearn.
 You should:
 - run the image `heigvddai/chucknorris`,
 - run the image as background process,
 - run the image, which uses TCP port 80 and map it to another port, for example 8080 (you can then open a browser and connect to `localhost:8080` to see as Chuck Norris joke and refresh the page several times),